calebmer/calebmer.github.io/_posts/2019-07-09-my-adventures-writing-a-virtualized-list.md

 I’m going to describe my entire adventure in this post.
 Through my experience I hope to inspire you to take control of your code.
 If writing a virtualized list, or anything else, would make your user’s life better, you should do it!
-You need not be bounded to existing libraries.
+You need not be bound to existing libraries.
 You have the power to fork and modify dependencies as you see fit.
 Fear not the unfamiliar, if someone out there wrote a virtualized list then there’s no reason you can’t!